lucapiras5/ebooks/on-digital-forensics.md

 It is developed in an **autocratic manner**.
 There may be public roadmaps and customers may submit feature requests, but the developers don't have to honor them if they feel that it would be **unprofitable, or not profitable enough** to do so.

 The main focus is on **form and marketability**, rather than **function and user experience**.
-The perception of the software as "authoritative" is more important than how efficiently or accurately it actually functions.
+The perception of the software as authoritative is more important than how efficiently or accurately it actually functions.
 Developers have an incentive to **not mention or downplay any defects** the software may have, and at any rate, the **users can't tell how it functions** anyway, since the **source code is not available** for inspection.

-It's quite likely that products and new features are implemented as quickly as possible, because time spent on developing them is expensive.
+It's quite likely that products and new features are implemented as quickly as possible, because the developer's time is expensive.
 As a result, the code base will likely accumulate **technical debt**, making it harder to maintain and increasing the amount of bugs, and **features aren't tested in depth**.

 The **high cost** of licenses and the fact that software isn't freely redistributable also means that it's hard to have a **wide, distributed public oversight** on its correct functioning.

 An argument can be made that **it is possible to test the correct functioning of proprietary software** by creating a hand-crafted dataset with known features, and then checking if the software detects them and produces the expected answers.

 However, there are some **issues with this methodology**.
-Setting aside the fact that the scientific basis on which these features are being detected can't be inspected, since the source code isn't available, and the software's documentation may be vague or unclear on how the analysis is actually implemented, this method only proves that the software works correctly in a controlled environment, on a specific dataset with known features.
+Setting aside the fact that the scientific basis on which these features are being detected can't be inspected (since the source code isn't available, and the software's documentation may be vague or unclear on how the analysis is actually implemented), this method only proves that the software works correctly in a controlled environment, on a specific dataset with known features.

 Normally one is **working outside of a controlled environment**, with digital data of unknown origin, which may have all sorts of unusual characteristics.
-In this scenario, one has to trust that the proprietary research is sound, and/or that the software has correctly implemented the publicly available research.
+In this scenario, one has to trust that the proprietary research is sound and that the software has correctly implemented the publicly available research.

 In either case there's a certain **margin of uncertainty** regarding the trustworthiness of the software, which is compounded by the profit motive, which disincentivizes testing and debugging it.